-When talking about the Royal London Parks in the Regency, the first thing to remember the word “park” held a different meanings from how we (especially Americans) typically think of them today.
+When talking about the Royal London Parks in the Regency, the first thing to remember the word “park” held different meanings from how we (especially Americans) typically think of them today.

-So get those visions of benches, swing sets, picnic tables and those box-shaped grills on metal posts out of your head, because our Regency folks would say a “park” refers to a large open tract of land that is often used for grazing cattle or a place where deer were hunted.
+So get those visions of benches, swing sets, picnic tables and those box-shaped grills on metal posts out of your head, because our Regency folks would often say a “park” refers to a large open tract of land that is often used for grazing cattle or a place where deer were hunted.
 You’ll often see the land surrounding a country manor house referred to as a park as well and the author just means that there is a lot of open land surrounding the place that may or may not be landscaped or fenced off.

 London Parks in the Regency Era

-Today, we’re going to talk a bit about some of the parks that Regency Era heroes and heroines might have visited.
+Today, we’re going to talk a bit about some of the parks in London that Regency Era heroes and heroines might have visited.
 And I’m using Regency Era to mean the long Regency, which continues through the reigns of George IV, William IV and ends when Queen Victoria was crowned.

 - The entirety of the park encompasses nearly 400 acres of land, so finding someone there was by chance or a prearranged meeting in a particular location.

 - The Fashionable Hour: 4:30 to 7:30 pm during the Season (late January or February until May).
 This is when riders and people drove around the park in their carriages, preferably open ones so they could see and be seen.

 - Rotten Row; a corruption of route de roi or King’s Route in French.
 Known for fast riders.

 Rotten Row was the famous stretch of road in the park notorious for speed demons on horseback.

 - For the fairer sex, the Ladies’ Mile promised a more sedate bridle path.